-As you go through life, it’s easy to trust that owners of retail stores, hotels or restaurants or other places open to the public have done the right thing.
+As you go through life, it’s easy to trust that owners of retail stores, hotels, restaurants or other places in Charlotte that are open to the public have done the right thing.
 They have taken steps to make sure their property poses no danger to you or others.

 Often, that is the case, but sometimes it is not and someone is injured.
 An individual slips and falls on an object, an uneven, poorly maintained sidewalk or hazard in a parking lot – these situations have and do happen and often cause serious injury.